NimaEkhtari/GPIV/README.md

 ## Usage
 * Type `python gpiv.py --help` to see usage.
 * You will notice a lot of 'from' and 'to' verbiage.
 'From' indicates the older data, whereas 'to' indicates the newer data.
 The vectors will point from the older data to the newer data.
 * GPIV stores rasters in geotiff format in the working directory with specific names.
 Displacement vectors and associated covariance matrices are exported in JSON format to the working directory as well.
+Don't rename the files - GPIV relies on their given names.
+Copy them to a new place if you want to save a particular version.